chrisgrieser/nvim-various-textobjs/README.md

 ```

 ## Advanced Usage
 You can also use the text objects as input for small snippets by yanking them and using `getreg()`.
-The following example uses the outer regex text object to retrieve pattern, flags, and replacement value of the next regex, and opens them prefilled in [regex101](https://regex101.com/):
+The following example uses the outer regex text object to retrieve pattern, flags, and replacement value of the next regex, and opens [regex101](https://regex101.com/) prefilled with them:

 ```lua
 keymap("n", "gR", function()